-We often hear the view expressed that an Ombuds function should be able to 'fix' an unfair decision.
-We understand the frustration, however there are practical limits to any Ombuds function having the powers to revisit an organisation's decisions.
+We often hear the view expressed that an ombuds function should be able to 'fix' an unfair decision.
+We understand the frustration, however there are practical limits to any ombuds function having the powers to revisit an organisation's decisions.

-Frequently, the decisions being made are highly technical (legal or otherwise) and unless the Ombudsman has deep expertise in that area of technicality, their capacity to become the replacement decision-maker is limited.
+Frequently, the decisions being made are highly technical (including economic, legal or other dimensions) and unless the Ombuds has deep expertise in that area of technicality, their capacity to become the replacement decision-maker is limited.